Why Not Eat Insects? Perspectives on Entomophagy

 Neophobia is defined as the 'irrational fear or dislike of anything unfamiliar.'
 This plays a crucial role in the response many people have to insects.
 We haven't necessarily grown up with them at our dinner tables, so the idea seems bizarre, or even gross to those of us who aren't used to them.

-The UN have stated that 'common prejudice against eating insects is not justified from a nutritional point of view.
+The UN has stated that 'common prejudice against eating insects is not justified from a nutritional point of view.
 Insects are not inferior to other protein sources such as fish, chicken and beef.'

 So it really is just that irrational fear that is coming into play here, or as Mr Holt put it, our 'deep-rooted prejudice.'